yuede/yuede.github.io/_pages/about.md

 News
 ======

+[Aug.
+2023] : Welcome Haiyan Sun to join our lab as a Ph.D. student.

+[Aug.
+2023] : Our challenge paper on visualizing HPC power and thermal dynamics is accepted to the [SMC Data Challenge 2023](https://smc-datachallenge.ornl.gov/).
+Congrats to Joe and our collaborators!

+[Aug.
+2023] : Our challenge paper on understanding nationwide power outage and restoration is accepted to the [SMC Data Challenge 2023](https://smc-datachallenge.ornl.gov/).
+Congrats to Yasmeen, Isabelle, and our collaborators!

+[Aug.
+2023] : Dr. Ji is invited to join the Editoral Board of [IEEE Open Journal of the Communications Society (OJ-COMS)](https://www.comsoc.org/publications/journals/ieee-ojcoms).

 [Jul.
 2023] : Our project on [container security in HPC](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2319975&HistoricalAwards=false) is funded by NSF CICI program (PI, Co-PI: Dr. Xing Gao from the University of Delaware).
 Thanks NSF!

+[Jul.
+2023] : Dr. Ji is invited to serve as reviewer for the [Learning on Graphs Conference (LoG)](https://logconference.org/) 2023.

 [Jun.
-2023] : Dr. Ji started working as a summer visiting faculty at the Oak Ridge National Laboratory!
+2023] : Dr. Ji started working as a summer visiting faculty at the Oak Ridge National Laboratory supported by DOE's VFP program!
+Thanks DOE!
 Tennessee is astonishingly beautiful!

 [Jun.
 2023] : Our lab's Ph.D. student Wang Feng's first paper is accepted to [SC'23](https://sc23.supercomputing.org/)!
 Congrats to Wang and our collaborators!
 See you all at Denver!